Lincoln Tunnel: Later years

 As traffic increased through the tubes, the Port Authority tried various methods to mitigate tunnel congestion.
 In February 1957, it started training "spotters" to look at traffic on the Manhattan side's tunnel approaches from the 35th floor of 330 West 42nd Street, located nearby.
 The Port Authority started using two-way radios in mid-1958.

 In 1966–1967, the Port Authority installed closed-circuit television systems to monitor and control the spacing of traffic in the Lincoln and Holland Tunnels.
 Port Authority officers observed Lincoln Tunnel traffic from a control center on the New Jersey side.
 Patrolmen were stationed within each tube to watch out for stalled vehicles, and a computerized system also monitored traffic flows in each tube.
-In December 1970, the Port Authority tested out an exclusive bus lane for one year, and it became so popular that the bus lane was later made permanent.

-In 1971, the elephants of the Ringling Bros. and Barnum & Bailey Circus walked through the Lincoln Tunnel.
-The animals were normally taken via railroad, but a labor strike had suspended all rail service to Madison Square Garden.
-The elephants started walking through the Queens–Midtown Tunnel instead of the Lincoln Tunnel starting in 1981, and the elephant walk ceased altogether when the elephants were retired in 2016.

 Originally, the northern and center tubes were paved using bricks, while the southern tube contained an asphalt surface.
-The brick road surfaces began to deteriorate over time, and in 1967–1968, the northern and center tubes were repaved with asphalt.
+The brick road surfaces began to deteriorate over time, and in 1967–1968, the northern and center tubes were paved over with asphalt.
 By 1971, Lincoln Tunnel was carrying 32 million vehicles per year.
 From the Lincoln Tunnel's opening until 1970, the Port Authority charged the same flat-rate toll of 50 cents in each direction.
 Westbound tolls were removed in 1970, and the tolls for eastbound drivers were doubled to offset the loss of the westbound tolls.